defold/defold.github.io/terms-and-conditions.md

 These additional terms apply when you register for a Community Account and, together with the General Terms, govern your use of the Community Forums.
 Capitalised terms which are not defined in these Community Account Terms have the meaning as set out in the General Terms.

- * Subject to your acceptance of and compliance with: (i) the General Terms; and (ii) the Community Account Terms stated below, we agree to provide you with access to the Community Forums.
+Subject to your acceptance of and compliance with: (i) the General Terms; and (ii) the Community Account Terms stated below, we agree to provide you with access to the Community Forums.

- * You can use the Community Forums to post Content, including advice, tips and recommendations, on the Community Forums.
+You can use the Community Forums to post Content, including advice, tips and recommendations, on the Community Forums.
 The Content you provide may be associated with your user name.

- * You are responsible for all Content that you upload, post or otherwise make available when using the Community Forums.
+You are responsible for all Content that you upload, post or otherwise make available when using the Community Forums.
 You agree not to upload, store, communicate, transmit or otherwise make available any Content:

  * that is or could reasonably be viewed as unlawful, harmful, harassing, defamatory, obscene, illegal or otherwise objectionable;

-  * that is or could reasonably be viewed as invasive of another's privacy;
+ * that is or could reasonably be viewed as invasive of another’s privacy;

  * that is likely to, or could reasonably be viewed as likely to incite violence or racial or ethnic hatred;

  * which you do not have a right to make available lawfully (such as insider information, information which belongs to someone else or confidential information);

-  * which infringes any intellectual property rights or other proprietary right of others; * which consists of any unsolicited or unauthorised advertising, promotional materials, 'junk mail', 'spam', 'chain letters', 'pyramid schemes' or any other form of solicitation; or
+ * which infringes any intellectual property rights or other proprietary right of others; * which consists of any unsolicited or unauthorised advertising, promotional materials, ‘junk mail’, ‘spam’, ‘chain letters’, ‘pyramid schemes’ or any other form of solicitation; or

  * which contains software viruses or any other computer code, files or programs designed to interrupt, destroy or limit the functionality of any computer software or hardware or telecommunications equipment.

- * By submitting Content to the Community Forums, you confirm that you own all rights in any Content you post and you acknowledge that such Content, once posted, will not be considered confidential or proprietary.
+By submitting Content to the Community Forums, you confirm that you own all rights in any Content you post and you acknowledge that such Content, once posted, will not be considered confidential or proprietary.

- * We may use, edit, adapt, publish and distribute any Content you post on the Community Forums it in any and all media (whether it exists now or in the future) for the purposes of: (i) providing the Services and the, Community Forum and the Website to you and other users; and (ii) in connection with the promotion of the Services and the Website, including in any promotional materials which we create in connection with the Services and/or Website in each case in perpetuity and without any payment being due to you.
+We may use, edit, adapt, publish and distribute any Content you post on the Community Forums it in any and all media (whether it exists now or in the future) for the purposes of: (i) providing the Services and the, Community Forum and the Website to you and other users; and (ii) in connection with the promotion of the Services and the Website, including in any promotional materials which we create in connection with the Services and/or Website in each case in perpetuity and without any payment being due to you.

- * We do not control or actively monitor Content posted on the Community Forums by you or others, therefore we do not guarantee the accuracy, integrity or quality of that Content.
+We do not control or actively monitor Content posted on the Community Forums by you or others, therefore we do not guarantee the accuracy, integrity or quality of that Content.
 Under no circumstances will we be liable in any way for any Content, including, but not limited to, any losses or harm of any kind resulting from the use of any Content posted, emailed, transmitted or otherwise made available via the Community Forums or the Website.
 Notwithstanding the foregoing, we reserve the right to remove any Content from our Community Forums or Website if we, in our sole discretion, decide that it results in or from a breach of any part of these Terms, or that it may bring us, our Services or our games into disrepute.

- * Should you wish to complain about any Content posted by any other user, or any use of your Content by us or any other user, please contact us at: [info@defold.com](mailto:info@defold.com).
+Should you wish to complain about any Content posted by any other user, or any use of your Content by us or any other user, please contact us at: [info@defold.com](mailto:info@defold.com).

 ### PART D – DEFOLD LICENCE TERMS